paillave/Etl.Net/documentation/docs/tutorials/4_customOperator.md

 ## Operator that issues a different stream

-Here, we will remake the `Select` operator that we will call `SimpleSelect`.
+Here, we will remake the `Select` operator that we will call `CustomSelect`.

 The operator needs the input stream, and how to transform every occurrence.
 We will make the arguments class to contain this: